 If you're trying to treat foot pain, then incorporating Correct Toes into your transition may help with the process.
 We're big fans of these silicone foot spacers, which treat a wide range of foot conditions by gradually restoring feet that have been malformed by conventional shoes.
 We're proud to sell these on our website:

 Looking for more athletic endeavors?
 Physical therapist and barefoot running guru Michael Sandler has a bestselling book on the subject, appropriately titled Barefoot Running.
 It's full of great advice for making the transition, including tips to improve your running form.
 This is important since you'll be changing not only your shoes, but also your gait as you will likely switch from a heel strike to a forefoot strike.
 For your feet, here's what Michael recommends:

-It is worth noting that Michael also recommends starting fully barefoot or in minimal shoes to receive maximum feedback from your feet (as opposed to wearing "transitional" shoes with moderate cushioning) because doing so can help your body respond and achieve the lightest stride.
+It is worth noting that Michael also recommends starting fully barefoot or in minimal shoes, like our Adult Dash RunAmoc, to receive maximum feedback from your feet (as opposed to wearing "transitional" shoes with moderate cushioning) because doing so can help your body respond and achieve the lightest stride.
 For more tips, visit his website RunBare.

 "Thank you, thank you, thank you!!!!
 I have purchased over 8 pair of 'minimalist' shoes in the past 3 years...none of them felt like walking barefoot to me......until now.
 Your leather is soft your soles are flat and my foot is relaxed!!!"

 "My entire experience with Softstar has been nothing short of an amazing experience from beginning to end.
 Will not buy any other shoes...my feet no longer hurt at all."